 Try your hand at one of these amazing crochet squares and learn new techniques as you stitch up some amazing new twists on the classic granny square.

 In the crochet world, it is definitely hip to be a square.
-You can use squares to make blankets, pillows, sweaters, bags, and so much more!
+You can use squares to make a crochet blanket, pillow, sweater, bag, and so much more!
 The possibilities are endless.
 But before you decide what you want to make, you get to decide what square(s) you want to use to make it!
 There are so many incredible crochet square designs out there.
 This list is 15 of my absolute favorites.
 Enjoy!

 Tips for Crocheting Granny Squares